supreeth-subbaraya/Udacity_CarND/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image13]
 ![alt text][image9]

 For the video implementation a moving average of the last 10 frames was used.
-This averaging and then thresholding removed the false positives in the video
+This averaging and then thresholding removed the false positives in the video.
+This is evident from no false positives in the output video
 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The following were the problems faced and some potential areas of improvement